-What to Do After an Uber or Lyft Accident
+What To Do After an Uber or Lyft Accident

-Once first responders have arrived and you’ve received medical attention, you should begin collecting evidence.
-Take pictures of the accident scene, get the contact information of the drivers and witnesses, and be sure to save the rideshare driver’s information on the Uber or Lyft app.
-As you are recovering from your injuries, continue to document your progress and save any relevant records.
+Once first responders have arrived and you’ve received medical attention, you should begin collecting evidence (date of the accident, type of accident, personal harm, etc.).
+Take pictures of the accident scene, get the contact information of the drivers and witnesses who saw the Uber crash, and be sure to save the rideshare driver’s information on the Uber or Lyft app so you know who the at-fault driver is.
+As you are recovering from your injuries, continue to document your progress and save any relevant records to your personal injury case.
 With this evidence, you can begin filing your claim.

 In order to succeed in a lawsuit of this nature, however, you would have to prove the following:

-- The Lyft or Uber driver owed you a duty of care
+- The Lyft or Uber driver owed you a duty of care.

-- This person failed to uphold their duty of care
+- This person failed to uphold their duty of care.

-- This negligence resulted in your injuries
+- This negligence resulted in your injuries.

-Who is Liable for Rideshare Collisions?
+Who Is Liable for Rideshare Collisions?